Latest Post

 The peaceful gathering held by SA4P on the Rooiplein.
 Photo by Zandri van Greunen.

 The tension between pro-Israel and pro-Palestine groups on the Stellenbosch campus surfaces the balancing of freedom of expression and freedom from discrimination and hate speech.
-This weighing of rights is occurring worldwide in relation to this conflict and has been commented on by legal experts such as South African advocate Mark Oppenheimer and American attorney Marc Stern.
+This weighing of rights is occurring worldwide in relation to this genocide and has been commented on by legal experts such as South African advocate Mark Oppenheimer and American attorney Marc Stern.
 Hate speech is defined by the United Nations (UN) as any communication (such as words, symbols or behaviour) that promotes hatred against people based on grounds such as race, religion and belief.
 In this case, the rights of both groups to demonstrate and to be protected from hate speech are protected in terms of the Constitution and SU protocols.

-Understanding the Israel-Palestine Conflict
+Understanding the Israel-Palestine Genocide

 7 October marked two years since the eruption of the deep-rooted tensions between Palestine and Israel when Hamas launched a large-scale attack on Israel.
 This included armed militants crossing the border, with Hamas claiming to have launched 5000 rockets while the IDF states that 2500 rockets were fired.
 The UN reported that this resulted in the deaths of more than 1 000 people in Israel as well as the abduction of 251 hostages.
 Israel responded with airstrikes, as well as a ground offensive with the aim of dismantling Hamas and their military efforts.

-The conflict in Gaza has escalated into one of the most destructive conflicts in recent decades with a severe humanitarian crisis emerging and the Palestinian Ministry of Health reporting 67 869 Palestinian deaths as of 15 October this year.
+The crisis in Gaza has escalated into one of the most destructive events in recent decades with a severe humanitarian crisis emerging and the Palestinian Ministry of Health reporting 67 869 Palestinian deaths as of 15 October this year.
 Widespread destruction, civilian deaths, and mass displacement have drawn international attention and condemnation.
 International organisations, such as the World Health Organisation, have classified the conditions in Palestine as a famine.
 Human rights organisations and observers have described aspects of Israel’s military campaign as disproportionately affecting civilians.
-Protests, including social media campaigns and mass demonstrations, have erupted around the world highlighting the human cost of the conflict.
+Protests, including social media campaigns and mass demonstrations, have erupted around the world highlighting the human cost of the genocide.

 The commemoration of 7 October has reignited conversations about the legality and ethics of military activities in Gaza as well how it has affected the people of Israel and Palestine.